lucky-vers/Cryptonite-Taskphase/Phase 2/05 Cryptography.md

 print(enc)
 ```

-It looks like the encryption algorithm follows multiple steps:
+It looks like the encryption algorithm follows two steps:

 1. The flag is converted into base16 using the function `b16_encode`.
 2. The flag is then shifted by changing it to the value in `ALPHABET` of the index calculated by adding the alphabetical positions of the one-character key and flag, dividing it by the length of `ALPHABET` (i.e. 16), and finding its remainder.

-To decrypt the message, we simply have to follow the opposite of the steps described above
+To decrypt the message, we follow the reverse of the above steps

 ```
 import string